Music of South Africa: Pennywhistle jive

 The first major style of South African popular music to emerge was pennywhistle jive (later known as kwela).
 Black cattle-herders had long played a three-holed reed flute, adopting a six-holed flute when they moved to the cities.
-Willard Cele is usually credited with creating pennywhistle by placing the six-holed flute between his teeth at an angle.
+Willard Cele is usually credited with creating the pennywhistle by placing the six-holed flute between his teeth at an angle.
 Cele spawned a legion of imitators and fans, especially after appearing in the 1951 film The Magic Garden (film).

 Groups of flautists played on the streets of South African cities in the 1950s, many of them in white areas, where police would arrest them for creating a public disturbance.
-Some young whites were attracted to the music, and came to be known as ducktails.
+Some young white men were attracted to the music and came to be known as ducktails.
 The 1950s also saw 'coloured' bands develop the new genre of Quela, a hybrid of South African Squares and modern samba.
 Once again, we see the cross-over between white, Afrikaans music and the indigenous South Africa music in the compositions of pianist and composer, Charles Segal, with his penny whistle hits including "Kwela Kwela" and many others.